Huegoxaga/notes/cloud-services/aws.md

 - If the changes or creation is done through `Amplify Console`, use command `amplify pull --appId <appID> --envName <envName>` inside the project folder to sync the changes to the local project
   - Making changes to the auto created services inside their console (e.g. Cognito Console) is not recommanded, as `CloudFormation` will not be informed and updated accordingly
 - If changes or creation is made through the `Amplify CLI`, use command `amplify push` to deploy the new settings to the cloud, then changes will be shown in `Amplify Console`
+- It provides predefined directives for GraphQL APIs to enable advanced feature, [click here](https://docs.amplify.aws/cli/graphql-transformer/directives) for more details

 ### Amplify Console